oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 The second part of this project is decreasing the amount of data Oppia sends between the backend and frontend.
 Oppia was not originally designed with mobile or poor internet connections in mind.
 There have been recent efforts by contributors to concatenate and minify Oppia's CSS and JS resources, though these are just stepping stones in the longer strategy of making Oppia more efficient bandwidth-wise for users.

+**Expected results**: Users will be able to play Oppia explorations without any Internet connection.
+Also, there is a measurable decrease in data sent between the browser and the server when visiting any pages on Oppia.

 ### Required skills/knowledge
 Required:
 - Familiarity with AngularJS